dwesterwick/SPTQuestingBots/README.md

 * Bots sometimes unlock doors for no reason if they can't properly resolve their quest locations.
 Examples include marking the tanker at New Gas in Customs; bots will fail to find a position to mark the tanker and then nearby unlock rooms in New Gas for no reason.
 * Bots will frequently unlock doors, go into the room, and not loot anything.
 * A *"Destroying GameObjects immediately is not permitted during physics trigger/contact, animation event callbacks or OnValidate.
 You must use Destroy instead."* error will sometimes appear in the game console after a bot unlocks a door.
 This can be ignored.
+* Player-level ranges for some quests are not reasonable, so bots may do late-game quests at low player levels and vice versa.
+This is because EFT has no minimum level defined for several quest lines.

 **PMC Spawning System:**
 * If one of the members of a PMC group is a straggler, the whole group will wait around for him